Social Policy Association

 No 6: Back to the future?
 Reclaiming the social after Grenfell Tower

 by John Clarke The Grenfell Tower fire has shaken many aspects of the prevailing British political culture.
-Most strikingly for me, in the aftermath of the fire, Tottenham MP David Lammy gave an interview in […]
+Most strikingly for me, in the aftermath of […]

 Dr Martin Luther King, Jr and other civil rights leaders met with President Lyndon Johnson, who launched the war on poverty, at the White House in 1964.